modulexcite/holli/README.md

 # todo

-- member can delete request
-- member calendar
-- member redesign
 - select request focus calendar to date
+- better display of requests in calendar
+- count only workdays (mo-fr minus feiertage)